Mat2Stencil: A Modular Matrix-Based DSL for Explicit and Implicit Matrix-Free PDE Solvers on Structured Grid: Related Work

-Contrary to those performance-centric work, numerically solving differential equations has also been widely treated as sparse linear algebra computation.
-Sparse matrix-vector multiplication (SpMV) \cite{spmv2,spmv1,spmv0} and sparse matrix-sparse matrix multiplication (SpGEMM) \cite{spgemm0,spgemm1} are two well studied scopes, naturally covering stencil computation and operator composition.
+Numerically solving differential equations has been widely treated as sparse linear algebra computation.
+Sparse matrix-vector multiplication (SpMV) \cite{spmv2,spmv1,spmv0} are well-studied, covering explicit solving and Jacobi iterations.
 Other routines are also available in sparse linear algebra, e.g. SuperLU contains a general-purpose efficient ILU implementation \cite{lishao10}.
 SciPy \cite{scipy} is a commonly used Python library for scientific computing and covers many such routines.

 While those approaches decouple the equation and solvers, they are too general to be highly optimized against structured grids.
-Borrowing their idea of representing differential equation solving in sparse linear algebra, we propose our \SLSR matrix representation, enabling easy algorithm programming while persisting the performance benefits of matrix-free codes.
+Borrowing their idea of representing differential equation solving in sparse linear algebra, we propose our \SYS based on matrix abstraction, enabling easy algorithm programming while persisting the performance benefits of matrix-free codes.
+It is also worth mentioning that \cite{DBLP:conf/pldi/AugustineSP019} takes a totally different approach to optimize a solver already using sparse linear routines, by automatically analyzing the pattern of the sparse matrix and reconstructing matrix-free codes with the best effort.

-Optimization methods based on general program analysis \cite{DBLP:books/mk/AllenK2001,DBLP:journals/cacm/PaduaW86} automatically apply to both explicit and implicit solving routines once presented as regular nested loops, but the optimization is not.
-In the contrary, recent emerging tensor programming frameworks \cite{paszke2017automatic,tensorflow2015-whitepaper,frostig2018compiling,DBLP:journals/corr/abs-1802-04799} designed mainly for deep learning widely adopts a coarse-grained programming interface, dealing with vectorized operators at high level.
-Such an interface can hardly implement stencils without redundant work or merely writing implicit routines.
-Thus we use \FT \cite{freetensor} as our backend for its capability of inferring loop-carried dependences from serial nested loops, flexible scheduling primitives for code transformation, parallelization, and other optimization.
-The dedicated optimizations are implemented as a \FT plugin.

-Our embedded DSL implementation is inspired by Lightweight Modular Staging (LMS) \cite{lms}, which represents multi-staged programming through types in Scala.